Carlyon Bay before the destruction began in 2004 - it's now littered with debris and unwelcoming fencing

 These beaches have been privately owned since forming part of the Carlyon Estate.
 Only one was built on with sports facilities - later this became an entertainment venue - the Cornwall Coliseum.

 Since being bought by CEG in 2004, the Coliseum has been partly demolished and left to rot.
-Woodlands on the other two beaches which were popular walking and picnic areas were dug up.
+Popular walking and picnic areas were destroyed.

 So now we're left with the resulting debris as well as the remains of the unauthorised "temporary" sea defences.

 It's hard to believe a Public Right of Way runs past the old Cornwall Coliseum - CEG shows its attitude to the public